davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 4.md

 	- Varying frequency/volume of input

 ## Test Creation and Execution
+- Can be *human-driven*
+	- Exploratory testing, alpha/beta testing
+- or *automated
+- *
 ## Sources of Input
 # Test Oracle - Definition
 ## Test Oracle Components